 Advanced Clean Trucks (ACT) Regulation

-The percentage of new sales of Class 8 tractor and Class 6-8 rigid trucks that must be ZEVs will increase as follows: 7% (2025), 10% (2026), and 15% (2027).
-Fleet owners may still purchase internal combustion engine (ICE) vehicles without seeking special exemptions if the vehicle configuration is included on the ZEV Purchase Exemption List.
-This list accommodates situations where specific vehicle types or configurations are not yet available as ZEVs or near-zero emission vehicles (NZEVs).
+Fleet owners may continue to purchase internal combustion engine vehicles if the specific configuration is listed on the ZEV Purchase Exemption List, which addresses situations where certain vehicle types are not yet available as ZEVs or near-zero emission vehicles.

 Advanced Clean Fleets (ACF) Rule